-Your child’s high blood pressure may be due to a combination of diet, activity level and family history, or caused by disorders of the heart or kidneys.
+High blood pressure in children may be due to a combination of diet, activity level and family history, or caused by disorders of the heart or kidneys.
 The evaluation by our team will include screening for risk factors, as well as any underlying medical conditions that may be the cause.

-The clinic’s dietitian will obtain a detailed diet history at your first appointment, and guide you in making dietary changes to control your child’s blood pressure.
+The clinic’s dietitian will obtain a detailed diet history at your child’s first appointment to help guide the dietary changes needed to control their blood pressure.
 Our social workers are also available to assist you with medical insurance or financial issues impacting your child’s diagnosis and treatment.

-Director, Pediatric Hypertension Clinic; Pediatric Nephrologist
+Director, Pediatric Hypertension Clinic; Interim Director, Division of Nephrology; Pediatric Nephrologist

 Medical Staff President; Dr. Noah Miller Endowed Chair in Pediatric Medicine; Pediatric Nephrologist